NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 Even Umar recognized that kissing the black stone was a pointless act of idolatry, but he only did so because Muhammad did so.

+## Islam means following Muhammad

+Surah 4:65

+> But no!
+By your Lord, they will never be ˹true˺ believers until they accept you ˹O Prophet˺ as the judge in their disputes, and find no resistance within themselves against your decision and submit wholeheartedly.